 - · Camera adjustments/shifts should always be set by camera personnel before any lens calibration is done.
-After any adjustments/shifts are set, the camera cannot be adjusted without being reconfigured. - · Cables: Who is in charge of the cabling before doing an installation? - · Tracking: What are the tracking system protocols? - · Transfer of tracking data: How is tracking data transferred and what kind of cables are used? - · Synchronization sources: What type of synchronization sources used? - · Blackburst - · Tri-level - · Digital input 1&2 using SDI in - · Location of the Viz Engines: Do you have physical access to the machines? - · Coordinate system: What are the coordinate systems for the tracking system(s) used? - · Make sure that there are no firewalls enabled.
+After any adjustments/shifts are set, the camera cannot be adjusted without being reconfigured. - · Cables: Who is in charge of the cabling before doing an installation? - · Tracking: What are the tracking system protocols? - · Transfer of tracking data: How is tracking data transferred and what kind of cables are used? - · Synchronization sources: What type of synchronization sources used? - · Blackburst - · Tri-level - In case Viz Engine is selected as the sync source, Tracking Hub must run on the same machine.
+Then the following sources can be selected in Viz Engine: - · SDI input 1 or 2 - · NDI video source (input 1 or input 2) - · PTP - · Location of the Viz Engines: Do you have physical access to the machines? - · Coordinate system: What are the coordinate systems for the tracking system(s) used? - · Make sure that there are no firewalls enabled.